ark-lang/ark/CONTRIBUTING.md

 ============

-We'd love your contributions, but we do have a few guidelines that we all go by here.
+We'd love your contributions, but we do have a few guidelines that we go by here.

 Community
 ---------

 Having any problems?
 [Open an Issue](https://github.com/alloy-lang/alloy/issues).
 There is also an IRC room over on freenode: [#alloy-lang](http://webchat.freenode.net/?channels=%23alloy-lang).

+It's recommended that you open an issue than head over to the IRC since we rarely go there given our tight schedules.
+Issues will however be responded to ASAP.

 Pull Requests
 -------------

 All pull requests are welcome.
 Please ensure that you rebase your commits against remote master prior to submitting a pull request, in order to prevent edit collisions.
-Pull Requests will be judged by the following 4
+Pull Requests will be judged by the following 2
 developers:

-* Freefouran
-* CaptainChloride
-* Juddus
+* felixangell
-* Ianhedoesit
+* vnev

-Who will merge it, if it's up to standard.
+who will merge it if it's up to standard.

 Proposing a feature or change
 -----------------------------